Cutting your energy bills

 However, the amount of money they can save you will depend on the machine you buy.
 For example, in our dishwasher testing we've found that using the eco program reduces both energy and water use by an average of 18% - with the most energy efficient reducing energy use by as much as 46%.

-After central heating, refrigeration adds more to your energy bills than anything else, as appliances are on all the time.
-Running costs for fridge-freezers can be anything from £25 a year, all the way up to £87 a year for large American-style models, so buying an energy-saving appliance can make a real difference to your energy bills.
+Refrigeration adds more to your energy bills than anything bar central heating, as appliances are on all the time.
+Running costs for fridge-freezers can be anything from £26 a year, all the way up to £115 a year for large American-style models.
+Our lab tests have uncovered the most energy-efficient fridge freezers.

 Energy monitors, smart meters and smart thermostats